-Once you are over 5000 rows X 15-20 columns then formulas can slow down, Pivot Tables run off the ‘Pivot Cache’, a makeshift memory that will keep the calculations quick
+Once you are over 5000 rows X 15-20 columns, formulas can slow down; Excel Pivot Table training helps you run off the ‘Pivot Cache,’ a makeshift memory that will keep the calculations quick.

 2. Get a perspective on existing data…really quickly

-This is what I often refer to as quick and dirty analysis, we’ve just been landed with some data and want to understand it, so I’ll throw it into a Pivot Table and have a quick play around, usually I’ll uncover some headline number insights and also dodgy data that ‘ll go away and fix.
+This is what I often refer to as quick and dirty analysis; we’ve just been landed with some data and want to understand it, so I’ll throw it into an excel Pivot Table tutorial and have a quick play around.
+Usually, I’ll uncover some headline number insights and also dodgy data that will go away and fix.

 3. Summarise your information…really quickly

-This is focused on summarising, so you should have a grasp of your data, you construct a Pivot Table of what you expect, then you spend a few minutes playing around with slicing and dicing to see if you can get more insights.
-If not, time to move on
+This is focused on summarizing, so you should have a grasp of your data; you create Pivot Table excel of what you expect, then you spend a few minutes playing around with slicing and dicing to see if you can get more insights.
+If not, time to move on.

 4. Where Pivots shine more than formulas

-Grouping data summaries, especially when reporting quarterly data, it’s a lot more work to do this with formulas, you can do it, I used to do it, but I would suggest letting Pivot Tables do the heavy lifting here.
+Grouping data summaries, especially when reporting quarterly data, it’s a lot more work to do this with formulas; you can do it, I used to do it, but I would suggest letting excel Pivot Tables practice do the heavy lifting here.

 5. Interface with PowerPivot